jinghaodao-tech/my-search_public/README.md

 | Frontend | HTML, CSS, JavaScript |
 | AI | Anthropic API, Gemini API |

+This app is designed as a local-first knowledge management tool.
+Because it can handle private notes and optional AI API keys, it is not deployed as a public multi-user web service.
+Instead, the project provides Docker Compose, `.env.example`, mock AI summary mode, CI, and a demo video so reviewers can verify the behavior reproducibly in a local environment.

 ## Architecture Diagrams

 ### System Architecture